How to Scrape Zillow Real Estate Property Data in Python

 Zillow Scraping Summary

-We used search to discover real estate properties for sale or rent in any given region.
-To scrape the property data, such as price and building information, contact details etc. we used hidden web data scraping by extracting Zillow's state cache from the HTML page.
+We searched for real estate properties for sale or rent in any region.
+We used hidden web data scraping by extracting Zillow's state cache from the HTML page to scrape the property data, such as price and building information, contact details, etc.

-For this, we used Python with httpx and parsel packages and to avoid being blocked we used ScrapFly's API that smartly configures every web scraper connection to avoid being blocked.
-For more on ScrapFly, see our documentation and try it out for free!
+For this, we used Python with httpx and parsel packages, and to avoid Zillow scraper blocking, we used ScrapFly's API that smartly configures every web scraper connection to avoid being blocked.

 Related Posts